MicrosoftDocs/SupportArticles-docs/support/sql/availability-groups/query-secondary-replica-fails-error-2767.md

 ---
 title: Error 2767 when query against the secondary replica fails
-description: This article provides workarounds for the issue that query against the secondary replica fails with the error 2767 "Could not locate statistics". ms.date: ms.prod-support-area-path: ms.reviewer:
+description: This article provides workarounds for the issue that a query against the secondary replica fails with the error 2767 "Could not locate statistics". ms.date: ms.prod-support-area-path: ms.reviewer: